Skip to content

 Connections

-The Connections page manages toolkit backend instances (Trino, DataHub, S3) using a split-pane layout.
+The Connections page manages toolkit backend instances (Trino, DataHub, S3, MCP gateway) using a split-pane layout.

 ConnectionsConnections